As a cat owner who spends most or all of their time inside the home, you may be wondering “Can indoor cats get fleas?”. The answer is YES!

 Mow Your Lawn Regularly

-Ticks usually like to hang out in damp areas and in tall grass and weeds.
+Ticks and fleas usually like to hang out in damp areas and in tall grass and weeds.

 It is important to keep your lawn mowed and to walk your cat or dog on a path, out of the tall grass.